-Bladder sling procedures are often confused with surgeries performed to correct Pelvic Organ Prolapse (POP), a similar condition that can require a procedure that involves transvaginal mesh.
+Bladder sling procedures are often confused with surgeries performed to correct pelvic organ prolapse (POP), a similar condition that can be treated by transvaginal mesh.
 The surgeries, although they involve many of the same organs, are different.

 |There are several types of bladder slings approved by the U.S. Food and Drug Administration (FDA).
 Some of the most common include:|

 |Tension-free vaginal tape (TVT) sling: This outpatient procedure uses a polypropylene mesh tape, which acts as a sling under the urethra and is held in place by the patient’s own tissue rather than stitches.
 This debuted in 1996.|